paulgribble/plaintext_workshop/README.md

-*caution: still a work in progress*
+*caution: this is still a work in progress ...*

 # plaintext_workshop